EzioDEVio/AzureFunctionClamavKubernetes/README.md

 ```
 kubectl logs <pod_name>
 ```
+## Automating Deployment with GitHub Actions 🚀
+GitHub Actions enables automation of your workflows, allowing you to execute your deployment pipeline right from your GitHub repository.
+Below, we outline how to set up workflows for the BlobFunction app and the Minikube cluster.

+# Setting Up Workflow for the BlobFunction App
+Create a Workflow File:

+Navigate to the .github/workflows directory in your repository.
+Create a new file named blobfunction-app.yml.
+Define your workflow using the YAML syntax, specifying triggers, jobs, steps, and actions.
+Define the Workflow:

+# Setting Up Workflow for Minikube
+Create a Workflow File for Minikube:

+In the .github/workflows directory, create a file named minikube-deployment.yml.
+Structure your workflow to include Minikube installation, cluster setup, and application deployment steps.
+Define Minikube Workflow:

+Ensure the workflow installs Minikube, starts the cluster, and applies Kubernetes manifests.
+Use actions that interact with Minikube, such as setting up kubectl and applying your deployment YAML files.
+Workflow Example:

+Set up the workflow to trigger on push events to your repository or on pull request events to specific branches.
+Define a job that checks out your code, sets up the environment, builds the container image, and pushes it to a container registry.
+Final Notes
+Commit and push your workflow files to the repository.
+GitHub Actions will automatically recognize and execute the workflows based on the defined triggers.
+Monitor the Actions tab in your GitHub repository to track the execution status and view logs.
+By integrating these workflows, you streamline the deployment processes for your BlobFunction app and Minikube environment, ensuring consistent and automated update

 # Troubleshooting 🛠️
 Address issues highlighted in pod logs or status.
 Common problems include image pull errors, configuration mismatches, or resource constraints.